 Swap Derivatives and Your ETFs

 Exchange traded funds (and in some rare cases, ETNs) consist of assets, such as stocks or bonds (or even other ETFs) to track a specific index or benchmark.
-And sometimes in order to track a benchmark or index accurately, they use derivatives such as futures, forwards, options and swaps.
-Especially leveraged and inverse ETFs, where derivatives are used to achieve the unique investing goals of the exchange traded product.
+And sometimes to track a benchmark or index accurately, they use derivatives such as futures, forwards, options and swaps.
+Especially leveraged and inverse ETFs, where derivatives are used to achieve the unique investing goals of the exchange-traded product.

 So today we are going to be talking about that last derivative known as a swap contract.

 A swap derivative is similar to a forward contract as it is an agreement between two traders to exchange an asset at a predetermined date.